ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

     - scope is the CBOR byte string either specified in the 'scope' parameter above, if present, or as a default scope that the handler is expected to understand, if omitted.

-    - N_S is the challenge received from the KDC in the 'kdcchallenge' parameter of the 2.01 (Created) response to the token POST request (see {{token-post}}), encoded as a CBOR byte string.
+    - N_S is the challenge received from the KDC in the 'kdcchallenge' parameter of the 2.01 (Created) response to the Token Transfer Request (see {{token-post}}), encoded as a CBOR byte string.

     - N_C is the nonce generated by the Client and specified in the 'cnonce' parameter above, encoded as a CBOR byte string.